Jingyuetan National Forest Park, China: What to pack, what to wear, and when to go [2024]

 Voltage step down adapter

-A plug adapter that supports outlet types A, C and I. Take care to get the correct type.
-Most adapters that you can buy are just plug changers and require your devices to adjust the voltage themselves.
-If yours can't do that they could get destroyed.
-This one should be appropriate for most places.
+A plug adapter that supports outlet types A, C and I. Be careful to find the right type.
+A lot of adapters available are simply plug changers and require your electronics to convert the voltage themselves.
+If your devices can't do that they could burn up.
+This one should be sufficient for most areas.

 Airplane phone mount